In a Hurry?

 Overall, WinAmp also has a good set of features.
-Even if you have another music player you still prefer, it's still worth downloading WinAmp for the voice commands feature and the SHOUTcast feature.
+Even if you have another music player you still prefer, it's still worth downloading WinAmp for the SHOUTcast feature.

 After that we have Cloudskipper.
 It also has a good set of features, and has a beautifully designed interface.
-The developer has said that it's been left behind and deteriorating, but the status has changed, and it recently got a facelift.
+For a while, the developers have said that it's been left behind and deteriorating, but the status has changed, and it recently got a facelift.

 The artists, albums, songs and genres sections work as expected.
 The main exception is that when you choose a genre, you get a list of songs, instead of a choice between songs, albums or artists.
 However, everything is designed very nicely and elegantly.
 There is also a podcast player, but not a downloader.

 There is an equalizer, which does seem to be having a couple of problems.
 But, when it's working, it sounds amazing.
 There's also a reverb effect, a virtualizer, and a bass booster.
-With the update, the lag problem seems to be solved, although it's still not completely problem-free on older devices - making it useless on those devices.
+With the update, the lag problem seems to be solved, although it's still not completely problem-free on older devices.
+On newer devices, though, it's great.

 The app doesn't run in the background when it's not needed, and takes up a decent 12MB RAM when playing music in the background.
 The app doesn't use any ads either.